mike632t/x11-calc/MANUAL.md

 The following control keys can also be used.

+`Ctrl-C` Copies the contents of the display to the clipboard.

+`Ctrl-D` Prints the register contents.

-`Ctrl-C` Resets the emulator to its initial or last saved state.
+`Ctrl-R` Resets the emulator to its initial or last saved state.

-`Ctrl-R` Prints the register contents.

 `Ctrl-S` Enable tracing and executes a single instruction.